NamrataUtage/namrata-demo/README.md

 # namrata-demo
-This is my first git repository
+This is my first git repository.
+Author: Namrata Utage